 Maintaining water in a liquid state on the Moon could be resolved by having the plants in a domed or underground terrarium that has an atmosphere.
 The freezing point or melting point of water also changes with pressure.
 However, the melting point only changes slightly from 0.01 degrees C at 0.006 Earth atmospheres to 0 degrees C at 1 Earth atmosphere.
 On the other hand, the boiling point or condensing point of water can change significantly with pressure.
 The boiling point changes from 0.01 degrees C at 0.006 Earth atmospheres to approximately 71 degrees C at 0.33 Earth atmospheres, which is the pressure Apollo spacecraft used, to 100 degress C at 1 Earth atmosphere.
 Thus, unless water on the Moon stays below 0.01 degress C it would probably turn into a gas and float away.
 This is why if water exists on the Moon it is either in locations that are always in shadows, like near the poles, or underground where the Sun won't heat it to boiling.
 For more details on the state of water under different pressures and temperatures refer to water phase diagram.

 Most plants require a certain temperature range to grow.
 Temperature signals the plant to grow or to go dormant.
 Too hot or too cold and the plant will die.
 With no atmosphere to distribute heat and days and nights that last about 14 Earth days each, the Moon goes from very hot to very cold.
+The thermal environment around a Lunar terrarium will consist of direct solar flux from the sun and to a lesser extent the reflected Lunar flux and infrared radiation from the Lunar surface.
+The solar flux is the amount of power that passes through a given area at a given distance from the sun.
+The average value at the Earth's and the Moon's distance from the sun is called the Solar Constant, and the value is 1360W/m2.
+This surface temperature will vary according to time in the Lunar day night cycle and latitude which impacts how much solar flux is hitting the ground.
 Temperatures vary from approximately -170C (-275 F) at night to around 140C (280 F) in the day.
-Anything blocking sunlight from hitting the surface will cause that item to radiate heat rather than absorb heat.
+Areas of higher latitude can be more benign, and vary from approximately -60C to -40C, assuming locations near the poles that avoid Lunar night and permanently shadowed craters.
+However, permanently shadowed craters near the Lunar poles is where water ice is most likely to be found.
+Anything blocking sunlight from hitting the surface will allow that item to radiate heat rather than absorb more heat.
 Thus, significant differences in temperature also occur between sunlit areas and areas in shade.
+Temperatures in permanently shadowed craters near the poles have been estimated at less than -260C.
 It might be possible to bury the terrarium since one meter below the Lunar surface the temperature doesn't rise or fall as extremely as on the surface.
 If this were done, then artificial light would need to be provided when direct sunlight isn't available.
 However, it might be difficult to build such structures in the ground.
 The Apollo missions were surprised by the difficulty of extracting subsurface samples.
 While the top layer of the Moons surface was powdery and soft, attempts to drill into the surface and extract subsurface material resulted in seizing of drill tubes which could not be removed and had to be abandoned.
 They were ultimately successful and that's how data on temperature at depth of the Lunar surface was obtained.
 However, this indicates that constructing a burried terrarium might require a large spacecraft, lander, and rover in order to dig a hole more than a meter below the surface.
 Alternatively, it might be possible to setup a shading system to give regular breaks in the direct sunlight during the 14 Earth days of sunlight.
 The 14 Earth days of night would still be a problem that might be solved with artificial light.
 It might be possible to use other passive thermal control mechanisms to regulate the temperature.
 However, it would probably be necessary to use active systems such as heaters or cooling fluids pumped through the terrarium to maintain a reasonable temperature.

 Plants require sunlight to perform photosynthesis, in which the plant produces sugars it uses for energy to grow.
 With days and nights that last about 14 Earth days each, the Moon goes from too long of a time with sunlight to too long of a time without.
 The partial solution for temperature of having a shading system would also help with too long of a time with sunlight.
 Too long of a time without sunlight would still be a problem.
 Artificial light would need to be provided rather than direct sunlight.